What to pack for Patagonia?

 If your bag doesn’t already include one, definitely pack a rain cover.
 It’s not pleasant when a sudden rainstorm makes all of your stuff wet, especially if we’re talking camera and other valuables.

-Speaking of bags, a good hiking backpack is a must.
-We managed with 20l and 30l ones from Decathlon since we only went on day hikes.
+A good hiking backpack is a must.
+We managed with 20l and 30l ones since we only went on day hikes.
 If you’re planning on overnight trips, definitely check out bigger ones that fit all of your gear.
-And consider taking a daypack so you can leave your bigger bag with most of the stuff in the camp and go and conquer that summit as a day trip.

 As a side note: airlines will not allow you to carry hiking poles in the cabin – only as a piece of checked-in luggage.
 I’ve read that it’s possible to rent them in Puerto Natales, though.